 Isn’t it just the worst when you dedicate your life to eating healthy yet your skin doesn’t dramatically clear up?
 Cutting our sugar, refined grains and trans-fats will go along way to balancing your blood sugars, reducing inflammation and helping to calm acne down, but more and more of my clients are needing to explore different avenues alongside an optimal diet to achieve fully clear skin.

 Let’s get things straight first, if you’re just 2 weeks into a healthier diet and you’re getting impatient with the lack of miracle results, then this post isn’t really for you.
-There is such a thing as doing too much all at once ya know!
 Throwing absolutely every single treatment and supplement you come across right at the beginning of your healing journey isn’t going to make results happen faster, it’ll probably just burn a massive hole in your wallet.
 With any treatment you try, you need to give it at least 3 months before deciding you need to try something extra.

 In this blog post, I’m going to share with you the additional steps you may need to take when a healthy diet hasn’t cured your acne.

-The general rule for optimum health is for 50-60% healthy fat, 20-35% carbohydrates and 15-20% protein – the specific ratio will be down to you to work out.
-Those with hormonal imbalances such as PCOS will probably benefit from edging towards 60% fat, 20% protein and 20% fat whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from slightly less fat and slightly more carbohydrates.
+The general rule for optimum skin health is for 40-50% healthy fat, 25-35% carbohydrates and 15-25% protein – the specific ratio will be down to you to work out.
+Those with hormonal imbalances such as PCOS will probably benefit from higher protein and lower carb whereas those with an underactive thyroid or those who do intensive exercise on a regular basis will benefits from more carbohydrates.

 If you’re constipated, then no matter how much you throw at all your other symptoms, you will never be able to clear you acne.
 When faecal matter sits in your digestive system for too long and causes constipation, putrid and toxic matter (including excess hormones) get reabsorbed into the blood stream where it causes inflammation.
 Ideally, you want to be having 1-3 solid, smooth, medium brown bowel movements every single day.